usaid-cs/yesterday-i-learned/random.md

 1. [Robert Landsburg][wikipedia 186] died filming [the eruption of Mt.
 St. Helens][wikipedia 187], which is in 1980, not the ancient past.
 1. In terms of greenhouse gas grams per calorie, [vegetarian and vegan diets can be more harmful to the environment][cmu] because of how little energy there is in, e.g. celery.
 1. [For best results][cardiogr], do 45 minutes of high-intensity exercise per *week*.
 Benefits plateau beyond that.
-1. *The Six* may refer to: The city of Toronto
 1. Going to the Internet and looking at what it suggests you may like is [no better than television][ycombinator 8].
 1. [IEDs are meant to strike mental suffering][reddit 54], not physical.
 1. [Antidepressant use is linked to significant rise in suicide rates][thefreethoughtproject].